 We apply the same rigor in keeping our office staff safe and while some of our corporate staff remain working remote, our branch offices are the nerve centres for care provision.
 The vast majority of these people have been at the office since the first wave hit, ensuring we are responding to our patients and their families with the same urgency and empathy.

-And as demand for home care grows heading into Wave 2, our coordination staff continue to work their magic together in finding capacity and ensuring seamless care delivery.
+And as demand for home care grows heading into Wave 2, our coordination staff continue to work their magic together in finding capacity and ensuring seamless care delivery of health and safety.

 Leaders from many other industries outside of healthcare – manufacturing, professional services, agriculture – have connected with us for support in keeping their own workforces safe during these complex and challenging times.

 And while every work place setting is unique and should be assessed for specific protocols, there are a handful of actions that we always recommended to maintain an environment that can support best-in-class infection prevention and control practices, such as conducting drug testing specific to your state, like Health Street’s Indiana drug testing.

 1. Communication to your employees should be consistent, comprehensive and copious.
 There is no such thing as over-communication, especially when some or all of your workforce may be in remote settings.
 Our staff are receiving a barrage of television and twitter news updates and sometimes it’s difficult to decipher the most critical messages.
 Even if you think you’re communicating a lot, I challenge you to find creative ways to amplify and simplify the key content for your staff.

 2. Ownership of infection prevention protocols should be clear.
 These people or teams must stay current on public health recommendations for the business locations where you operate – but should also stay abreast of international approaches.
 Don’t be afraid to leverage third party experts as needed – not everyone has an IPAC specialist on staff!